EXPLAINER: How could the indictment hurt Trump's company?

 It may be able to withstand the blows.
 It is a sprawling company, but its operations are simple and behind the scenes: It runs golf clubs and hotels, collects checks from companies occupying offices it owns, and charges licensing fees to buildings and others using its name.

-Although some companies have collapsed after criminal indictments, others have survived or even thrived, including Bank of America, which was convicted for reckless mortgage lending practices.
+Although some companies have collapsed after criminal indictments, others have survived or even thrived.
 Others that received what's called deferred criminal charges have done well afterward, including drug giant Bristol-Myers Squibb, which was accused of accounting fraud, and JPMorgan Chase & Co., which was caught up in connection with Bernard Madoff’s massive fraud.

 WHAT ARE THE FORMER PRESIDENT’S FUTURE BUSINESS PLANS?

-Note: This story has been corrected to remove an erroneous reference to Bank of America being convicted of reckless mortgage lending in a criminal case.
-The bank was found liable in a civil case and the verdict was overturned on appeal.